The below guidelines help students meet the thesis formatting requirements.

-Subheadings are preceded by two double-spaces (i.e. four spaces).
-Subheadings are double spaced (i.e. two spaces) only in case there is no text between them.
-Tables and illustrations should be preceded and followed by two double-spaces (i.e. fourspaces).
+Subheadings are preceded by two double-spaces (i.e. an empty line).
+Subheadings are double spaced (i.e. no empty line) only in case there is no text between them.
+Tables and illustrations should be preceded and followed by two double-spaces (i.e. four spaces).

 All paragraphs should be indented 1.5cm from the margin.
 Subheadings are not indented.